Your No-Nonsense Guide to NCL Drink Packages

 Exclusions

-Bottled water, canned soda, premium alcohol, specialty coffee, energy drinks, minibar items, room service beverages
+Bottled water, canned soda, premium alcohol, specialty coffee, energy drinks, minibar items, and room service beverages

-Mini-bar, vending machine beverages, premium alcohol, specialty coffee outside dining rooms
+Mini-bar, vending machine beverages, bottled water, premium alcohol, specialty coffee, outside dining rooms

-Canned soda, mini-bar, bottled water, energy drinks, room service beverages
+Canned soda, mini-bar, bottled water, energy drinks, and room service beverages

 Drink Prices on Norwegian Cruise Line